TimberlineCS/greeting-card-FlyingPotato5/README.md

 That's a really funny question....
 Wait are you being serious?

 In order to load you need to clone the repository and open index.html in any browser of choice.
-Or you could <a href="">use the live link.</a> In order to hear music you must click on the screen at least once.
+Or you could <a href="https://timberlinecs.github.io/greeting-card-FlyingPotato5/">use the live link.</a> In order to hear music you must click on the screen at least once.
 If you want to see the second screen, click on the red button

 ## Discussion